deyoungbryce/KeymastersKeepGames/README.md

 - Sell (random scrap item)
 - Scan a (random monster)
 - Purchase (random shop item) from the store
-- Purchase the (random cosmetic) from the store: Time-Consuming
+- Purchase the (random cosmetic) from the store | Time-Consuming
-- Land on (random moon) while the weather conditions are the following: (random weather): Time-Consuming
+- Land on (random moon) while the weather conditions are the following: (random weather) | Time-Consuming
-- Kill (random monster): Difficult
+- Kill (random monster) | Difficult

 ### Smite 2
 - Win a game using (random god)